 Do you wish to take a walk under the moonlight with the right person at a romantic, inspiring venue?
-We have the perfect place in mind, and we are sure that soon it will become the tenth location in the Region to become part of UNESCO's World Heritage Sites.
+We have the perfect place in mind, that has recently become a UNESCO World Heritage Site.

 We're talking about the Venetian Walls of Bergamo: the upper city is enclosed by this imposing masonry examples and bastions that date back to the XVIth century when Bergamo was part of the Venetian Republic.
 The red light of the street lamps descends upon this impressive structure while whole panorama of the lower city can be gazed upon from above.